Becoming a Foster Parent

 - a chance to make the world a better place -- one child at a time

-- one of the most challenging steps you will take in your life
+- one of the most challenging experiences you will have in your life

 - one of the most rewarding opportunities you will ever volunteer for